alexey-alanreys/jinn-docs/docs/references/log.md

 ## <a id="deal-management"></a> Deal Management

-Functions for creating, closing, and modifying deal records in trading logs.
+Functions for creating, closing, and modifying deal records in trading log.

 ### open()